3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 Our setup requires:
 * RTE HAT,
 * Orange Pi Zero with OS installed on microSD card,
+> make sure that chosen system has devicetree modificated specially for OrangePi, e.g. Armbian or Yocto OS
 * APU2 computer platform,
 * 5V/2A micro USB power supply for RTE,
 * 12V/2A DC 5.5/2.5 mm power supply for APU2,